pyne1/ACodingTeam/README.md

 •	User may also use a quit option when they no longer want to play

 •	All options of leaving the game or ending will bring you back to the waiting area (main page)

+• An image will be built on to indicate depleted lives as lives decrement